Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 This exercise consists of the following main steps:

-0. Download the "Ubuntu Server 20.04" installation image in a virtual machine.
+1. Download the "Ubuntu Server 20.04" installation image in a virtual machine.
-1. Create a new virtual machine in VirtualBox with
+2. Create a new virtual machine in VirtualBox with
     - 6 GB virtual disk
     - 2048 MB of memory
     - 32 MB video memory
-2. Install Ubuntu on the virtual machine with
+3. Install Ubuntu on the virtual machine with
     - user called `USERNAME`. e.g., `jaustar`.
     - (host)name of the machine `USERNAMEvm`, e.g., `jaustarvm`.
-3. Install the software package `neofetch`.
+4. Install the software package `neofetch`.
-4. Run `neofetch` on the terminal and take a screenshot
+5. Run `neofetch` on the terminal and take a screenshot
-5. Upload the screenshot in a new issue on the SIM GitLab.
+6. Upload the screenshot in a new issue on the SIM GitLab.

 In the following subsections you will find additional instructions and explanations.
 This should help you, especially if you do not have much experience with software installation and Linux.

+#### 1. Download the "Ubuntu Server 20.04"

+See instruction in the introduction to this section.

-#### 1. Creating the Virtual Machine
+#### 2. Creating the Virtual Machine

 While the "Ubuntu Server 20.04" installation image is downloading you can already prepare the virtual machine.

 - Create a new VM in VirtualBox called "Ubuntu Server".
     - Assign 2048 MB of memory to it.
 If that is not possible on your machine, choose a larger or smaller amount of memory.
 Make sure the your virtual hard drive is large enough.
     - A maximum size 6 GB for the virtual hard drive should be enough for this exercise.
 If you choose "dynamic allocation" the actual image size should not grow beyond 4 GB during this exercise.
 So it you are very limited on disk space you can also try a smaller disk size than 6 GB.
 - After the creation the virtual machine shows up in the "VirtualBox Manager" open the settings of the VM and
-  - Inspect the settings of the virtual machine and setthe  video memory to 32 MB.
+    - Inspect the settings of the virtual machine and set the video memory to 32 MB.
     - When the Ubuntu installation image finished downloading, mount the `ubuntu-20.04.3-live-server-amd64.iso` to your virtual machine's cdrom drive (Storage -> Controller: IDE -> "Add optical drive").

 #### 2. Ubuntu installation process

 - Start the virtual machine.
 - The VM will boot from the Ubuntu image and will welcome you with the a configuration program.
 Choose your preferred language and then choose "Start Ubuntu Server".
-This will boot Ubuntu and bring you to the installation routine.
-The boot process might take a short while since Ubuntu will generate some files and run some checks.
+It brings you to the installation routine.
+The starting process might take a short while.
 - When the boot process has finished you will be presented with Ubuntu's installation program.
 Go through it carefully.
     - Choose your preferred language and keyboard layout.
-Note that you cannot use your mouse in the menus instead you have to use your keyboard.
+Note that you cannot use your mouse in the menus, instead you have to use your keyboard.
     - For most settings you can accept the default values Ubuntu suggests (mirror, empty proxy, using entire disk with LVM group, storage configuration etc.)
-  - Confirm formatting of the virtual hard drive ("Confirm destructive action") if asked so.
+    - After verifying that Ubuntu wants to use the virtual hard drive, confirm formatting of the virtual hard drive ("Confirm destructive action") when asked so.
 - When setting up your user, please use your GitLab username, e.g. `jaustar`, as username and choose the username + VM, e.g. `jaustarvm`, as the server's name.
-The password you can choose freely.
-Note that the password cannot be empty.
+The password you can choose freely, but it cannot be empty.
 If you do not feel creative, use `vm` as password.
 - When you are asked about the SSH Setup, you can decide whether you want to activate the `Install OpenSSH Server` option (using spacebar) or not.
 If you want to test out the SSH connection to the VM (optional task), you can activate it now.
 If you do not activate it here, you can install the OpenSSH server later as well.
 - In the next window, skip all suggested "Featured Server Snaps" to keep the size of the image minimal.
 It suggests common software used on the Ubuntu Server edition, such as Docker, for example.
 However, we do not need it here.
 Confirming your choice will start the installation procedure.
 - The installation procedure might take a while since it will also install security updates.
 You can already start reading on the subsequent sections.
 - After the installation has finished confirm the reboot with `Reboot Now`.
     - Ubuntu should complain that it cannot unmount the cdrom drive.
 Check in the settings of your VM that VirtualBox has unmounted the `ubuntu-20.04.3-live-server-amd64.iso` image and confirm the reboot by pressing enter.
 If the image is still mounted, please shutdown the VM (Machine -> ACPI Shutdown), unmount the image manually and boot the VM again.

 #### 3. Installation of neofetch

 - After (re)booting you will be greeted by the Ubuntu login screen.
 If it looks like a mess press `CTRL-C` to clear the screen.
 You might have to wait for a moment and maybe switch in and out of the VM's window for it to be refreshed properly.
 - Login using your username and password.
 - We want to install [`neofetch`](https://github.com/dylanaraps/neofetch) which prints the system's information to the terminal and take a screenshot of this.
     - Install `neofetch` via `sudo apt update && sudo apt install -y neofetch`.
 This command will download and install `neofetch` using the package manager [`apt`](https://wiki.debian.org/Apt).

 Congratulations.
 You have successfully set up a virtual machine, installed Ubuntu and installed additional software.
 You are now done with this part of the exercise.
 If you do not want to play with the VM later nor do you want to do any of the optional assignments, you can poweroff and delete the VM.